 The Spur Removal function, creates a smoothed curve for comparison with the raw data.
 A point-by-point comparison between the raw data and the smoothed data is made.
-If the difference between a raw data point and the corresponding smoothed data point is greater than the Threshold value, then the spur is reduced to the level of the Threshold value.
+If the difference between a raw data point and the corresponding smoothed data point is greater than the Threshold value, then the software performs a smoothing calculation at the location of the spur and applies the result to that area of the plot.

-Note that applying the Spur Removal function to the data does not affect the raw data when saving.
-Rather, the software will save both the raw data and the Spur Removal data into separate .csv files.
+Note that applying the Spur Removal function to the data does not result in saved raw data .CSV file that has the spurs removed.
 Refer to section 8.4 for more information on saving data.

-8.3.5 Test Limit Lines
+8.3.5 Advanced Display Settings - Test Limit Lines

-The Limit Lines section is used to insert up to 10 different limit lines into the plot area.
+The advanced display settings sub-menu is used to insert up to 10 different limit lines into the plot area.

 The limit lines incorporate a pass/fail indicator for when the DUT performance has not met the set test limits.
-Pass/Fail can be determined using raw or smoothed plot data.